CruiseOutlook

 Top Things to Do

-• Visit the Hagia Sophia, a masterpiece of Byzantine architecture.
+• Explore the iconic Hagia Sophia, a masterpiece of Byzantine architecture.

-• Explore the Blue Mosque, known for its stunning blue tiles and six minarets.
+• Visit the majestic Blue Mosque, known for its stunning blue tiles and grand domes.

 Typical Weather

-Istanbul experiences a Mediterranean climate, with hot, dry summers and mild, rainy winters.
-The best time to visit is during spring (April to June) or fall (September to November) when temperatures are pleasant, while the summer months can be quite hot and crowded.
+Istanbul experiences a Mediterranean climate, with hot, dry summers and mild, wet winters.
+The best time to visit is during spring (April to June) and fall (September to November) when temperatures are pleasant, while the summer months can be quite hot and crowded.

 What to Pack